lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-3.md

 ### What happened

 The validate action we added to the submit button evaluates all the input blocks on the page, and gives an error if any of them fail the validation.
-This will also stop the execution of any actions after that actions.
-This means we won't insert bad data into our database later.
+This will also stop the execution of any actions after that action.
+This means we won't insert the data into our database later.
 The first time a validate action is called on a page it sets a flag that tells all the input blocks to show their validation errors.

 ## Advanced validations